neilpeterson/talk-github-actions-powershell/README.md

 ## Demo 1: Azure Pipelines

+- Demo the Azure Blueprints extension in pipeline
-Demo the extension / task directory and file structure.
+- Demo the extension / task directory and file structure
-Demo the VSTS SDK for gathering input data (flip to blueprints task for service connection).
+- Demo the VSTS SDK for gathering input data (flip to blueprints task for service connection)
-Compile and import extension.
+- Compile and import extension
+- Add to pipeline and demo execution

+**Commands:**

 ```
 tfx extension create --manifest-globs vss-extension.json
 ```

+## Demo 2: GitHub Actions

+- Demo the Azure BLueprints extension in an Action
+- Demo the action directory and file structure
+- Demo creating a GitHub workflow
+- Demo action execution